Ryan Jeffers Player Props: Twins vs. Cardinals

-Ryan Jeffers -- batting .382 in his past 10 games -- will be in action for the Minnesota Twins versus the St. Louis Cardinals, with Miles Mikolas on the hill, on August 1 at 7:45 PM ET.
+The Minnesota Twins, including Ryan Jeffers (.353 batting average in his past 10 games), take on starting pitcher Dakota Hudson and the St. Louis Cardinals at Busch Stadium, Wednesday at 7:45 PM ET.

-In his most recent game, he strung together two hits (going 2-for-5 with an RBI) against the Royals.
+In his last game, he went 1-for-3 with a double against the Cardinals.

 Ryan Jeffers Game Info & Props vs. the Cardinals